mikegioia/libremail/sync/doc/sync-options.md

 * `--sleep | -s`

   Run the sync script in sleep mode.
 This keeps the entire sync disabled and will not make any IMAP connections or do anything but respond to signals.
 It can be helpful for signal testing.

 * `--threading | -t`

   Run the sync script in threading mode.
 This skips download messages and goes straight to performing a threading operation.
 It can be useful for debugging.

-* `--quick | -q`

-  Runs the sync in quick mode.
-This skips downloading attachments and message conten.
-It can be useful for testing and debugging large mailboxes.

-* `--help | -h`
+* `--updatedb | -u`

-  Print the help message.
+  Updates the database by running the migration scripts in `db/`.
+These scripts will only run once so you can run this as many times as you'd like.